Groupoid exactness and the weak containment problem

-We now introduce a third $C^*$-algebra associated with a groupoid, which extends the notion of uniform Roe algebra associated with a countable discrete group \cite{Roe}.
-Recall that $\cC_t(\cG*_r\cG)$ denotes the space of continuous bounded functions on $\cG*_r\cG$ with support in a tube.
+We now introduce a third $C^*$-algebra associated with a groupoid $(\cG,\lambda)$, which extends the notion of uniform Roe algebra associated with a countable discrete group \cite{Roe}.
+Recall that $\cC_t(\cG*_r\cG)$ denotes the space of conti\-nuous bounded functions on $\cG*_r\cG$ with support in a tube.
 We define on $\cC_t(\cG*_r\cG)$ the following operations:

 which make $\cC_t(\cG*_r\cG)$ a $*$-algebra.